 Speaking with one voice

 One of the biggest challenges with bid-writing is that there are often multiple contributors involved, which can make it difficult to maintain a unified voice.
-That was the issue that recycling and resource management company SITA UK asked Emphasis to help them solve.
+That was the issue that prompted Recycling and Waste Recovery UK of the Suez Environnement Group (formerly SITA UK) to call Emphasis in to help.

 Clarke O’Gara, Assistant PPP Project Manager, contacted Emphasis for help with managing multiple contributions.
 ‘The main purpose of our department is to compose very large bids that include elements from the technical side to the more fluffy,’ he says.
 ‘As these are written by different people in different departments, we were struggling to maintain a consistent voice.
 What we wanted was to make sure that at least our core people had the same core writing values.’